issahar987/flask-course-project/README.md

 ### About the Project
 ![This is an image](/static/home.png)

-Flask app was created for educative purposes, such as learning about flask, jninja2 Templates and most imporant thing, abillity to make website using micro-framework.
+Flask app was created for educative purposes, such as learning about flask, jinja2 Templates and most imporantly, abillity to make websites using micro-framework.

-### Build With:
+### Built With:

 * Flask
+* Jinja2
 ## Getting started

 1. Clone the project git clone https://github.com/issahar987/flask-course-project.git